 When you invest in a girl, the whole world benefits.

-Five dollars of every sale from the Girl Power collection benefits the Just Like My Child Foundation's Girl Power Project.
-Our goal is to donate 10,000 USD to the project in our first year of business to put an entire community of girls through the program.
+Fifteen percent of every sale from our Girl Power collection benefits the Just Like My Child Foundation's Girl Power Project.

 She is at risk for dropping out of school early, sexual violence, forced child marriage, early pregnancy, complications during childbirth, and contracting HIV/AIDS.
 If she survives, she will raise her children in poverty and they, too, will face the same obstacles.
 And yet, girls have the potential to move themselves and their families into a healthier, more secure life.
 We are firm believers that by investing in empowering adolescent girls, we are supporting the most powerful force for change on the planet.

 Adolescence is a critical juncture of life for a girl living in poverty:

 In response to the challenges that adolescent girls face living in poverty, Just Like My Child Foundation developed school-based curriculum to empower girls with the tools they need to stay in school and avoid child marriage, disease, early pregnancy, and violence.
 Girls aged 12-15 are receiving 60+ hours of workshops, camp, and club sessions taught by local mentors in their local primary schools over the course of two years in central Uganda.
 How it works:

 STEP 1: Laying the Foundation